 Develop a regular sleep routine and try not to alter this when and where possible.
-Brushing teeth at last half an hour before bed, then some quiet time in bed perhaps with reading a book out loud, then turn off all the lights, switch on your white noise machine and humidifier, gently massage or run your fingers on your child’s back, arm or head.
+Brushing teeth at least half an hour before bed, then some quiet time in bed perhaps by reading a book out loud, then turn off all the lights, switch on your white noise machine and humidifier, gently massage or run your fingers on your child’s back, arm or head.

 White Noise and ASD in the Daytime

 People use white noise to aid them in achieving a more restful sleep and to help with concentration during the day; it has proven very beneficial in the home and at school, especially for people with ADS.

 There are so many ways to try to sleep better at night.
 White noise has been a proven way for millions of people to help them sleep better for many years.
 Yogasleep (formerly Marpac) invented the very first white noise machine, The Dohm, in 1962, to help people worldwide sleep better.

 Yogasleep has since released several other quality sound machines over the years, such as the Wish YOGASLEEP WHISH WHITE NOISE MACHINE and Hushh Portable White Noise Sound Machine.
 We stock a great variety of white noise machines, including the Sound + SleepHi Fidelity sound machine that plays 10 different sound options and has a 3.5 mm audio connector for use with headphones or speakers, and the LectroFan Alpha Baby White Noise Machine noise, which is another portable white noise machine that does not require batteries and the LectroSound Multi White Noise Machine.